 Suppose a property owner, whether or not he has access to his property by another way, chooses to create a driveway across the property of another and uses it exclusively to enter his property.

-Top Ways that Real Estate Easements are Created
+How Real Estate Easements Are Created

 Learn the legal ins and outs of passing through your neighbor's land

 Real estate easements represent the right of one party to use part of the land of another for a specific purpose.
 Generally, real estate easements transfer with the ownership of the property.
-Easements that transfer with property are said to "run with the land."
+Easements that transfer with a property are said to "run with the land."
 There are many reasons why one entity might want or need to use the real property of another.
 As such, there are many ways that easements can be created.